 7) What do I have to bring? / Can I wear yoga shoes?

 During class, it’s strictly barefoot – we have to feel the connection to the ground that is so essential for a deeper understanding of asana.
 Bring a small towel if you’re prone to sweat, and leave the bottle of water in the props area.
 Only drink before and after an Iyengar yoga class.
 Also, come to class on an empty stomach.

 Absolute beginners may be advised to attend an Introductory to Iyengar Yoga series.
-This course is the ideal place to start your yoga practice.
 Learn the fundamentals of Iyengar yoga in a systematic manner, and build up your strength and understanding while learning how to use your body.
-This course consists of Introductory I and Introductory II with a total of 8 class sessions.
+This course consists of a total of 8 class sessions.
 Each session is 75 minutes.

-Our observation is that students with consistency in practice have achieved a better learning result.
-Thus, all new students are recommended to take their first trial of our Level I or Gentle class before signing up for the Introductory course.
+Our observation is that students with consistency in practice have achieved a better learning results.
+Thus, all new students are recommended to take their first trial of our Level I class before signing up for the Introductory course.
 The teacher will advise which class/course is suitable for you.